Anjou Bakery Potato Bread

 - 1/8 teaspoon fennel seeds

-- Cover the bowl with plastic wrap and let rest in a warm place (about 70°) for about 18 hours.
+Cover the bowl with plastic wrap and let rest in a warm place (about 70°F) for about 18 hours.

-- Generously coat a plain linen or cotton (no nap) towel with flour and sprinkle with cornmeal or wheat bran.
-Using just enough flour to keep dough from sticking, quickly and gently form it into a ball and place it seam- side down on the towel.
+Generously coat a plain linen or cotton (no nap) towel with flour and sprinkle with cornmeal or wheat bran.
+Using just enough flour to keep the dough from sticking, quickly and gently form it into a ball and place it seam side down on the towel.
 Dust with more flour and cornmeal or bran and cover with another towel.
-Allow dough to rise for about 2 hours, until double in size.
+Allow dough to rise for about 2 hours until double in size.

-- At least ½ hour before dough is ready, put a 6 to 8 quart covered Dutch oven or other heavy covered pot, (ceramic, enamel) into the oven and preheat oven to 300°.
+At least one-half hour before dough is ready, put a 6 – 8 quart covered Dutch oven or other heavy covered pot (ceramic, enamel) into the oven and preheat oven to 500°F